rober12345/k-means-project-tutorial/README.md

 # K-means Project Tutorial
 <!-- endhide -->

-- In this small project you will use the k-means algorithm to segment houses based on their corrdinates.
+- In this small project you will use the k-means algorithm to segment houses based on their coordinates.

 ## 🌱  How to start this project